-Stagger the harvest period and you’ll have your own potatoes from late May, all the way through to November.
+Stagger the harvest period and you’ll have your own potatoes from early summer, all the way through to November.

 What are potato tubers?